SB-Australia/api/sections/authentication.md

-Shoeboxed API Authentication
+Squirrel Street API Authentication
 ===

 All API requests must be authenticated by passing along an OAuth 2.0 token.

-Shoeboxed supports two Oauth 2.0 grant types:
+Squirrel Street supports two Oauth 2.0 grant types:
   - the "code grant" which is the standard grant type for apps with a server-side component like web apps.
   - the "implicit grant" flow for you if you are creating a client-side app such as a mobile app or browser extension

 We can enable other Oauth 2 grant types upon request.
-Please email help@team.shoeboxed.com.au
+Please email help@squirrelstreet.com

 ## Using the code grant